Tool Buying Guide for Woodworking

 I’ve been woodworking and creating online content for several years now.
 I’ve had the opportunity to try a lot of products and services.
 This page is a list of those items that I currently recommend.
 I personally own, or have used everything on this page.
 I will never recommend a product that I don’t like or think isn’t good quality.
 These have my stamp of approval.

-Affiliate links are used on this website to help support this website.
+I get commissions for purchases made through links in this resource page.
 For more information, read our affiliate disclaimer.
 As an Amazon Influencer, I earn from qualifying purchases.
-This helps support my channel so I can continue to make content like this.
+This helps support my website so I can continue to make content like this.
 Using an affiliate link means if you purchase anything through the links I may receive a small commission.
 It costs you nothing extra, so it’s an easy way of showing your support without any extra effort.
 I greatly appreciate your support!

 New To Woodworking?